placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `appGatewayDefinition.backendHttpSettings.>Any_other_property<.hostName`

-Host header to use when forwarding.
+Host head?er to use when forwarding.

 - Required: Yes
 - Type: string